MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 1. Check out the repository: `git clone https://github.com/Azure-Samples/azure-cafe.git`.
 1. Locate the path where the repository was downloaded: `cd azure-cafe`.
 1. Check out the tag corresponding to this article: `git checkout 20231206`.
-If you see a message about `Detached HEAD`, it is safe to ignore.
+If you see a message about `Detached HEAD`, it's safe to ignore.
-1. Change to its subdirctory *weblogic-cafe*: `cd weblogic-cafe`
+1. Change to its subdirectory *weblogic-cafe*: `cd weblogic-cafe`
 1. Compile and package the sample application: `mvn clean package`.

 The package should be successfully generated and located at `<parent-path-to-your-local-clone>/azure-cafe/weblogic-cafe/target/weblogic-cafe.war`.
 If you don't see the package, you must troubleshoot and resolve the issue before continuing.